175 Park Avenue, looking northeasy. Copyright Miysis SPRL / Courtesy of Skidmore, Owings & Merrill

 To start at the beginning, it was in 1980 that Donald Trump bought the historic but run-down Commodore Hotel and converted it to the 30-story, black glass Grand Hyatt.
 In true Trump fashion, he received an unprecedented 40-year tax break, and by 1987, had profited more than $30 million.
 Though the project only cost $120 million to build, when the tax break expired last year, it had cost the city over $400 million in forgiven or uncollected taxes.

-Fast forward to 2019, and RXR Realty and TF Cornerstone partnered to demolish the existing building and replace it with the new SOM tower.
-A press release from RXR describes the current Grand Hyatt as “an opaque, overbearing building that reduces sidewalk space and offers little visual and physical connectivity to Grand Central and the surrounding landmarks.”
+Fast forward to 2019, and RXR Realty and TF Cornerstone partnered to demolish the existing building and replace it with the new Skidmore Owings & Merrill-designed tower.
+A previous press release from RXR described the current Grand Hyatt as “an opaque, overbearing building that reduces sidewalk space and offers little visual and physical connectivity to Grand Central and the surrounding landmarks.”
 It explains that the obstacles it creates “extend below the sidewalk to create massive overcrowding and other structural issues within the transit network that can’t be fully addressed without demolishing the existing building.”

 The proposal calls for a nearly three million-square-foot building that includes 2.1 million square feet of commercial office space, a 453,000-square-foot Hyatt hotel with up to 500 rooms, and 10,000 square feet of retail on the cellar and ground floors, some of which will be run by the MTA.

-As for the design, the renderings show us only the base, which gives us a peek at its lattice effect, but an elevation drawing shows us how this latticework will continue up the tower in four setbacks, culminating at its peak “in a rounded crown of luminous, interlaced steel.”
+As for the design, the renderings show us only the base and lower portion, which gives us a peek at its lattice effect and how this latticework will continue up the tower in four setbacks, culminating at its peak “in a rounded crown of luminous, interlaced steel.”
 This structural lattice gathers into two bundles at the base, creating column-free glass openings on all four sides to overlook Grand Central.

 Lexington Avenue pedestrian view.
 Copyright Miysis SPRL / Courtesy of Skidmore, Owings & Merrill